 A permanent Recycling Center has been established in Prescott for collection, sorting, processing, storage and shipping of recycled materials.
 Recyclables arrive at the facility via collection trailers and containers, transported from compactor sites using county equipment, and county employees separate, sort, and package the materials.

-Linn County received a grant to purchase mobile recycling trailers so that recyclables can be more easily sorted and processed.
-Seven (7) new trailers were put into operation in 2020 in the Compactor Centers in Mound City, Pleasanton, Blue Mound, Linn County Park, Lacygne, Parker, Centerville.
+Linn County maintains source separated mobile recycling trailers, so that recyclable materials can be more easily sorted and processed at the collection point.
+The trailers are located in seven Communities Compactor Centers (Mound City, Pleasanton, Blue Mound, Linn County Park, LaCygne, Parker, Centerville) and are accessible to the public on designated days and times (varies by location).
 Visit the county website for the most up-to-date list of accepted materials and trailer locations.

 Accepted materials include:

 • Cardboard and Paperboard (cereal boxes, pasta boxes, shoe boxes, gift boxes, clean pizza boxes, etc.)

 • Office/ Mixed Paper (copy paper, envelopes, junk mail, flyers, etc.) Shredded paper accepted.